opentelekomcloud/docs-next/docs/blueprints/by-use-case/ai/deploy-the-nvidia-gpu-operator-on-cce.md

 ## Preparing & Configuring a GPU Node Pool

-Go to the *Open Telekom Cloud console* and choose the specific cluster you want to add the GPU node pool to.
+Go to the *T Cloud Public console* and choose the specific cluster you want to add the GPU node pool to.
 At the left sidebar select *Nodes* and click  *Create Node Pool*.

 ### Node Pool Configuration